 WHAT ARE THE BENEFITS TO ME?

-You may not get any benefit from being in this research study.
-If you agree to take part in this study, there may not be a direct benefit to you.
-However, this study may help people with transradial amputation to get the chance to afford a low-cost myoelectric prosthesis with multiple hand grasps.
+You may not get any direct benefit to participate in this research study.
+However, this study will benefit the human society by helping individuals with transradial amputation to regain part of their abilities to do some of their daily activities.
+In addition, it provides them a chance to afford a low-cost myoelectric prosthesis with multiple hand grasps and different functionalities.

 WHAT HAPPENS IF I AM INJURED BECAUSE OF THIS RESEARCH?

-If you become ill or injured as a result of being in this study, you will receive the necessary medical treatment at no additional cost to you.
+This is a low risk experimental study and research team have studied the risks of this experiment in different conditions and designed the experiment to minimize such risks.
+However, if you become ill or injured as a result of being in this study, you will receive the necessary medical treatment at no additional cost to you.
 By signing this consent form, you are not releasing the investigator(s), institution(s) and/or sponsor(s) from their legal and professional responsibilities.

 DO I HAVE TO TAKE PART?

-No, you do not have to take part in this study.
-Your participation is voluntary.
-You can ask to stop at any time during the study if you feel you cannot continue or do not want to continue.
-You may choose not to take part or to withdraw your consent at any time without penalty or loss of benefits to which you are otherwise entitled.
-It will in no way jeopardize your health care.
-If you are studying or working at the University of Alberta and choose not to take part or withdraw your consent, no one on the University of Alberta campus will be told.
-If you decide to withdraw from the study, we may analyse the information collected up to that point and used it for the study, unless you make a request to remove or destroy the information.
+No, participants do not have to take part in this study.
+The participation is voluntary.
+The participants can ask to stop experiment at any time during the study if they feel that they cannot continue or do not want to continue.
+They may choose not to take part or to withdraw their consent at any time without penalty or loss of benefits to which they are otherwise entitled.
+It will in no way jeopardize their health care.
+If they are studying or working at the University of Alberta and choose not to take part or withdraw your consent, no one on the University of Alberta campus will be told.
+If they decide to withdraw from the study, the research team may analyse the information collected up to that point and used it for the study, unless the participant makes a request to remove or destroy the information.

 WILL MY INFORMATION BE KEPT PRIVATE?

 All of the information collected will remain strictly confidential.
-Your privacy will be assured.
+The participants privacy will be assured.
 Only the investigators of this study and the University of Alberta Research Ethics Board will have access to this information.
 No data relating to this study that includes your name will be released or published by the researchers.

 All data will be kept in a secure, either locked or password-protected location after completion of the study.
-If you decide to withdraw from the study, we may analyse the information collected up to that point and used for the study, unless you make a request to remove or destroy the information.
+If the participant decides to withdraw from the study, research team may analyse the information collected up to that point and used for the study, unless the participant makes a request to remove or destroy the information.

 WHAT IF I HAVE QUESTIONS?

-If you have further questions about matters related to this research, please contact Hossein Rouhani (primary investigator) at 780 492 8344 (hrouhani@ualberta.ca).
-If you have any questions about your rights as a participant in this study, you may contact the Health Research Ethics Board, University of Alberta at (780) 492-2615.
+If the participants have further questions about matters related to this research, they can contact Hossein Rouhani (primary investigator) at 780 492 8344 (hrouhani@ualberta.ca).
+If they have any questions about your rights as a participant in this study, they may contact the Health Research Ethics Board, University of Alberta at (780) 492-2615.
 This office has no affiliation with the study investigators.

 CONSENT